Wali Mohammed Wali

 He is considered by many scholars to be the father of Urdu poetry, being the first established poet to have composed ghazals in the Urdu language and compiled a divan (a collection of ghazals where the entire alphabet is used at least once as the last letter to define the rhyme pattern).

 Before Wali, Indian Ghazals were composed in Persian, almost being replicated in thought and style from the original Persian masters like Saa'di, Jami and Khaqani.
 Wali began, using not only an Indian language, but Indian themes, idioms and imagery in his ghazals.
 It is said that his visit to Delhi in 1700, along with his divan of Urdu ghazals created a ripple in the literary circles of the north, inspiring them to produce stalwarts like Zauq, Sauda and Mir.

 Early life

-Born in 1667 at Aurangabad, an important city in the present Maharashtra State which was part of The kingdom of Hyderabad.
+He was born in 1667 at Aurangabad, an important city in present-day Maharashtra which was then part of the Mughal Empire.
 He loved travelling, which he regarded as a means of education.
-He visited Delhi, Surat, Burhanpur and also undertook pilgrimage to Mecca and Medina.
+He visited Delhi, Surat, Burhanpur and also undertook the pilgrimage to Mecca and Medina.